14 Aug 2023

 Software/applications issues (such as sites with large files/heavy content, poorly optimised databases and applications overloaded with traffic requests)

-Hardware issues (such as your internet connection, systems running low on memory space and excessive number of routers processing data packets)
+Hardware issues (such as your internet connection, systems running low on memory space and an excessive number of routers processing data packets)

 Below are just some of the main ways that you can reduce network latency: